pratham-jaiswal/linkedin-company-ratings/README.md

 When you open a LinkedIn job page:

-1. Detects navigation changes in LinkedIn's interface.
+1. Hooks into LinkedIn’s history API + DOM mutations to detect navigation instantly (no polling or manual refresh).
 2. Extracts the organisation name from header using multiple fallback selectors.
+3. Normalizes and fuzzy-matches the name against Glassdoor's search cards (handling suffixes, region tags, etc.).
-3. Fetches the organisation rating from Glassdoor's public search results HTML.
+4. Fetches the organisation rating from Glassdoor's public search results HTML.
 4. Inserts rating, review count, and glasdoor link of that organisation underneath the LinkedIn header block.
 5. Caches results locally for 24 hours to reduce network traffic and speed up repeated visits.
-5. Updates automatically when switching between supported pages.
+6. Updates automatically when switching between supported pages.

 All updates happen dynamically using DOM observers, so the data stays accurate even as LinkedIn changes content via client-side navigation.